Talks with Israel could lead to results ‘in days’, says Syria’s president

 The United States, which has backed Syria’s new authorities, has attempted to broker a deal between Syria and Israel.

-However, al-Sharaa said that the US had not pressued Syria to make a deal with Israel.
+However, al-Sharaa said that the US had not pressured Syria to make a deal with Israel.

 The Syrian president added that the potential agreement between Israel and Syria would need to respect Syria’s airspace, which Israel has repeatedly violated for years, as well as Syria’s territorial integrity.
 He added that the United Nations would need to monitor any agreement.